 Now I have to admit, this idea is not mine.
 This lesson comes from a certain man-friend.

 He and I were talking about a song I had written.
-I was really excited about the idea, and had spent a really long time tweaking and moving parts around to bend the metaphor to sound the way I wanted it to.
+I was really excited about the idea, and had spent a really long time tweaking and moving parts around till it sounded the way I wanted it to.
 My mom had heard me banging around on the piano for about a week when I finally pulled her upstairs to show her.
-I played the whole thing out for her and turned around expecting to see a proud mama, however she was just a little "meh" about the song.
+I played the whole thing out for her and turned around expecting to see a proud mama, however, she was a little "meh" about the song.

-And that concept was terrifying; I could have bad songs.
+And the concept that I could have bad songs was terrifying.
 A song that I laboured over could absolutely suck, no matter how much I cared about it.
-It was then I realized, that there was a point in which all my songs were bad.
-I have a secret file on my computer filled with garbage from when I was nine and thought I understood the difference between a chorus and a verse (oh man was I wrong).
+It was then that I realized, there was a point in which all my songs were bad.
+I have a secret file on my computer filled with garbage from when I was nine and didn't understand the difference between a chorus and a verse.

 No human being will be brilliant every moment of every day.
-I've been setting unrealistic expectations for my writing, thinking I am only going to pump out hits, which we all is impossible.
-It is this pressure which has likely the root cause of my writer's block.
+I've been setting unrealistic expectations for my writing, thinking I am only going to pump out hits, which we all know is impossible.

 P.S.
 I reopened that song up and reworked it, definitely one of my favourite new songs ;)

 3) Work and fun are not mutually exclusive.